On non-connected pointed Hopf algebras of dimension 16 in characteristic 2: Non-connected pointed Hopf algebras of dimension whose diagrams are Nichols algebras

 10pt \centerline{\bf ACKNOWLEDGMENT}

-10pt The essential part of this article was written during the visit of the author to University of Padova supported by China Scholarship Council (Grant No.~201706140160) and the NSFC (Grant No. 11771142).
+10pt The essential part of this article was written during the visit of the author to University of Padova supported by China Scholarship Council.
+The author is partially supported by the NSFC (Grant No. 11771142,11926353).
 The author would like to thank his supervisors Profs.
 G. Carnovale, N. Hu and Prof. G. A. Garcia so much for the help and encouragement.
+The author thanks the referee for careful reading and helpful comments.